sololmos/sololmos/README.md

 - I feel passion 🧡 for innovation, design, art and technology!

-- 🌱 I’m currently learning React Native, TypeScript.
+-  Committed to the creation of innovative solutions and continuous learning.

-- 🔭 My last project where i was working with my team is <a href="https://wallabyapp.vercel.app/">Wallaby NFT Marketplace</a>
+- 🔭 You can see my projects on <a href="https://portfolio-sol-olmos.vercel.app/">my portfolio 🧡</a>

 - My skills 🧠📚👩‍💻:
 <p align="left">